 Please refer to the Graduate College Deadlines for term-specific dates.
 Students are encouraged to complete the steps below as early in the semester as possible, and students are responsible to adhere to the published deadlines to graduate in the term desired.
 Failure to meet all deadlines will result in postponing graduation to a later term.

 1. Program of Study & Committee Online Form (POSC)

 - The Graduate College requires that you have an online POSC form approved by the Graduate College the semester prior to graduation.

 - A non-refundable, one-time-only Thesis/Dissertation fee of $145 will be billed by the Graduate College at the time of application.

 - A non-refundable Graduation fee of $75 will be billed unless the student withdraws the Application for Graduation before the cancellation deadline.

 - Students who will not meet the graduation requirements for a given term are responsible to withdraw their application through Access Plus by the cancellation deadline to avoid being charged the Graduation fee.

-- Students must register for the minimum tuition fee (tuition equivalent of 2 credits) or GR ST 600 "Examination Only" credit as an Iowa State University graduate student in the term in which the final oral examination is taken.
+- Students must register for the minimum tuition fee (tuition equivalent of one credit) or GR ST 681B “Examination Only” credit as an Iowa State University graduate student in the term in which the final oral examination is taken.